 I have tried to make my case as evidence-based as may be.
 Some of the evidence may be found only by considering one's own internal experience and is not susceptible to the tools of the laboratory.
 But then, it is a fundamental characteristic of the scientific method that every tool must be manipulated and examined by a conscious observer.
 Indeed, the role of the observer is a foundational aspect of both Relativity and Quantum theories.
 The entire edifice of modern science is a tertiary structure, built upon a secondary belief in an external world, in turn built upon a primary inner world of experience.
 Thus, where my evidence here must perforce come from that same inner experience, it shares the exact same foundation stone as does any rational discipline, including science.
 And in exactly the same way, any scientist can look into their own stream and verify for themselves what I find in mine.
 This, again, is where science starts.
 Whether one regards the present analysis as an apologist justification of metaphysics or its shrinking away under the glare of rational science is all the same to me, in fact I regard the distinction as meaningless if not positively harmful: the "science vs religion" debate must surely be one of the most sterile and vacuous of modern times.

 Where might all this take us?
 I have suggested that in some fashion there exists a rationally ordered "universe of qualia" going beyond not only the haphazard collection of individual creatures who make up sentient life on Earth but also the spacetime they inhabit.
 Like the physical universe, most of it is empty.
+Each of us may in this sense be regarded as the intersection of our own experience with qualia space.
 I have explored one way of structuring the whole of existence as The Three Levels of Being, where I treat logical constructs as a third such universe.
 I am hopeful that modern discoveries across many disciplines may soon be bringing real progress within our grasp.
 In particular, today's computer systems are already nibbling away at artificial intelligence (although what is touted as AI by the vendor may not yet be what a philosopher means by it).
 In robotics, models of the self as a physical entity are beginning to take embryonic shape.
 It is only a matter of time before the information processed by such systems gains sufficient sophistication to become aware, true artificial minds.
 Beyond that lies the ability of these systems to improve their cognitive abilities, to become "superintelligences".
-They might simulate or virtualise lesser minds to tackle individual tasks, communicating "telepathically" with each other.
+They might simulate or virtualise lesser minds to tackle individual tasks, communicating "telepathically" within their parent supermind.
 Such a twinkling, ever-changing network across the dimensions would shine out in qualia space like a firework display.
 To them, we will become little more than those slender snail-like trails of Morse code, but perhaps they will still be kind enough to tell us more.
 Or perhaps not.